-Prerequisite or Corequisite: MLIS 7200 with a grade of "B" or better or consent of the instructor.
+Prerequisite or Corequisite: MLIS 7200 with a grade of "B" or better.
 A study of the American public library and its place in contemporary communities.
 Topics include standards, planning, evaluation, governance, funding, and advocacy.

 MLIS 7222.
 Adult Services in Public Libraries.
 3 Hours.